• Home

 Move-In and Move-Out Inspections

-Conducting thorough inspections before tenants move in and after they move out is essential for documenting the condition of the property and avoiding disputes over damages.
+Conducting thorough inspections at various stages of the rental cycle, such as before tenants move in and after they move out is essential for documenting the condition of the property and avoiding disputes over damages.
 Use a detailed move-in and move-out inspection checklist that covers all areas of the rental unit.
 Make sure both parties sign the detailed checklist and keep a copy for reference.

 Routine Drive-By Inspections